How Much Does a Home Appraisal Cost in Arizona?

 How much does a home appraisal cost in Arizona?

-The cost of a home appraisal in Arizona will range between $425 and $575, says Kelly Logan, co-owner of Logan Real Estate Appraisal Service in Pheonix.
+The cost of a home appraisal in Arizona will range between $450 and $600, says Kelly Logan, co-owner of Logan Real Estate Appraisal Service in Phoenix.
 This estimate is for a standard, single-family home.
+Unique properties may necessitate specialized expertise, which can be more expensive.

-This amount is comparable to much of the country.
-Estimates for the national average home appraisal fee range from $313 to $500.
+This amount exceeds the national average home appraisal fee of $500.

 Now let’s look at the variables that can increase or decrease the cost of a home appraisal in Arizona.